Product Index

 This guide applies only to anticoagulant rodenticides and their use by professional users in all situations.

 All anticoagulants act in the same manner; they disrupt the blood clotting mechanism.
 If a sufficiently high dose is present, death is caused by fatal haemorrhage.
-The main difference between the anticoagulant rodenticides is their potency.
+The main difference between the anticoagulant rodenticides' active ingredients is their toxicity.

-All pesticide legislation requires that the conditions contained in the Statutory Box on the label must be complied with.
+All pesticide legislation requires that the conditions contained on the label must be complied with.
 The directions for use and other labelling guidance should also be followed to ensure legal compliance, as is the case with all pesticides.

 All anticoagulant rodenticides must be used in a manner to minimise hazards and maximise effectiveness.